Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <exercise id="1" title="From sensory data collection to a collection of sensory data">

-One of the most common situation when dealing with *quantitative perception* occurs when a set of stimuli is assessed by panelists according to a bunch of quantitative sensory attributes.
-One can distinguish between two situations: when the sensory attributes are the same from one panelist to the other, when the sensory attributes are different from one panelist to the other, what happens when panelists can use their own sensory attributes.
+One of the most common situations when dealing with *quantitative perception* is when a set of stimuli is judged by panelists according to a set of quantitative sensory attributes.
+One can distinguish between two situations: when the sensory attributes are the same from one panelist to the other, and when the sensory attributes are different from one panelist to the other, which happens when panelists can use their own sensory attributes.

-In this course, we will deal essentially with the so-called *QDA* type of data, when panelists rate according to a fix list of attributes.
-These data are the origin of sensory data, and we will see that it's a very convenient model, from a statistical point of view: in other words you will be able to learn a lot in terms of statistical thinking from these data.
+In this course we will mainly be dealing with the so-called *QDA* type of data, where panelists rate according to a fixed list of attributes.
+This data is the origin of sensory data, and we'll see that it's a very convenient model from a statistical point of view: in other words, you'll be able to learn a lot from it in terms of statistical thinking.

-Let's say you are a panelist, and you have to assess a set of perfumes according to a list of sensory attributes from 0 to 10: 0 meaning that you don't perceive the perfume you assess as *heady* for instance, 10 meaning that you perceive the perfume as extremely *heady*.
-Each time you will have to evaluate a perfume, a lab assistant will provide you with a sample of the perfume and a form to be filled.
-On this form, you will note your name, the three digits code of the perfume you are testing.
+Suppose you are a panelist and you are asked to rate a series of perfumes on a list of sensory attributes from 0 to 10: 0 means that you do not find the perfume you are rating to be, for example, *heady*, 10 means that you find the perfume to be extremely *heady*.
+Each time you are asked to rate a perfume, a lab assistant will give you a sample of the perfume and a form to fill in.
+On this form you will write your name and the three-digit code of the perfume you are testing.

-From a statistical point of view, the *statistical unit* of interest is the form on which you have noted many information.
-In other words, as in a data set rows correspond to statistical units and columns correspond to variables, in our situation, each row of our data set is a form with information such as the name of the panelist, the product that has been assessed, the scores for the different sensory attributes.
+From a statistical point of view, the *statistical unit* of interest is the form on which you have recorded a lot of information.
+In other words, just as in a data set the rows correspond to statistical units and the columns to variables, in our situation each row of our data set is a form containing information such as the name of the panelist, the product that was evaluated, the scores for the different sensory attributes.

 Before importing the data, let's have a look at our first data set based on quantitative measurements: `perfumes_qda_experts.csv`.